On the Outage Probability of Multiuser Multiple Antenna Systems with Non-Orthogonal Multiple Access for Air-Ground Communications: Air-Ground Propagation and Channel Model

 \subsection{Channel Model}

 In this work, we utilize a simplified version of the proposed geometry-based stochastic channel model for the \ac{ag} channel in \cite{nik_tvt1}.
 The channel model parameterization is based on an L-band airborne measurement campaign that took place at a regional airport in 2013, which is described in detail in \cite{nik_mea}.

-Building on this geometry-based stochastic channel model, we consider only the two strongest propagation effects in \cite{nik_tvt1}: the \ac{los} and the \ac{gmp}.
+\rewone{First, we generate a geometric scattering environment based on the statistical distributions in \cite{nik_tvt1}.
+While the scattering environment remains fixed throughout the simulations, the positions of the aircraft are randomly and repeatedly changed within this environment.} We consider only the two strongest propagation effects in \cite{nik_tvt1}: the \ac{los} and the \ac{gmp}.
 We assume that the \ac{los} is always present and that it is modelled as the shortest possible path between the aircraft and the \ac{gs}.
-The presence of the \ac{gmp}, however, depends on the position of the aircraft.
+The presence of the \ac{gmp}, however, depends on the position of the aircraft \rewone{within the scattering environment}.

-The \ac{gmp} propagation effect is modeled by randomly characterizing the reflecting and non-reflecting areas on the ground.
-Figure~\ref{fig:system} shows an example ground reflecting area realization in the channel model.
+\rewone{The scattering environment is generated by } randomly characterizing the reflecting and non-reflecting areas on the ground.
+Figure~\ref{fig:system} shows an example ground reflecting area realization.
 In the simulations, the ratio between the total area of all reflecting surfaces and the overall area around the \ac{gs} is 50\%, as it is approximated in \cite{nik_tvt1} for a regional airport environment.
 A \ac{gmp} is present when the ground reflection point falls within a reflecting area.
-The location of the ground reflector is determined by calculating the \ac{sr} point on the ground surface, which depends on the coordinates of both the \ac{gs} and the aircraft \cite{Parsons}.
-The reflective areas are modeled as rectangles, with their size always much larger than the wavelength of the carrier signal.
+The location of the ground reflector is determined by calculating the \ac{sr} point on the ground surface, which depends on the coordinates of both \rewone{the transmitter and receiver antennas~\cite{Parsons}.} \rewone{The \ac{gmp} component is computed separately for each transmitter–receiver antenna pair. } The reflective areas are modeled as rectangles, with their size always much larger than the wavelength of the carrier signal.
 In \cite{nik_tvt1}, the reflective surfaces are modeled as concrete, dry ground, and medium ground, based on the measurement campaign in \cite{nik_mea}.
 In our study, for simplicity, we model the reflective surfaces as dry ground only.

 As justified in \mbox{Section \ref{subsec:propagation}}, the channel can be treated as a random variable rather than a process for each codeword transmission~\cite{ozarow}.
 To this end, we compute the instantaneous realization of the channel based on the positions of the $K$ aircraft.
 The \ac{los}, ${h}^{L}_{mk}$, and the \ac{gmp}, ${h}^{G}_{mk}$, channels between the $m$-th antenna element and the $k$-th aircraft are each computed as